Friendy/computorv1/README.md

 # computorv1
-This is the docker version, for the non-docker version go to This app displays the reduced form of a polinomial and finds its roots, if its degree is 2 or less.
+This is the docker version, for the non-docker version go to [here](https://github.com/Friendy/computorv1/tree/master) or select the master branch on github.
+This app displays the reduced form of a polinomial and finds its roots, if its degree is 2 or less.